PUBNAVETRA · A Purple Wins Instrument

 Govern the risk that decides whether your decisions land.

-Every other board risk is owned, metered, and governed.
+Every other enterprise risk is owned, metered, and governed.
 Execution — the gap between the decision you make and the result you get — is not.
-Execution Risk Governance closes it: it prices the risk before you commit, holds decision against outcome over time, and turns a qualitative answer into a position you can defend to whoever funds you.
+Execution Risk Governance closes it: it sizes the risk before you commit, holds decision against outcome over time, and turns a qualitative answer into a position you can defend to whoever funds you.

 Built for the seat that answers to whoever funds it